lkuich/flub.js/README.md

 }
 ```

-You can pass any function you like to `setState`, but to simply re-render our component with our new state, we just recursively call our `Home` function with its new state.
+You can pass any function/component you like to `setState`, but to simply re-render our current component with our new state, we just recursively call our `Home` function with its new state.

 ### Footnotes